Last Updated on August 3, 2021

 Getting a professional pedicure at a salon is a great way to relax for a few moments of your day and to get an elegant or fun look for your feet.
-While you may think that a pedicure is just a way to get your old polish removed and new nail polish applied, a good pedicure takes care of far more than that.
+While you may think that a pedicure is just a way to get your old nail polish removed and new polish applied, some standard professional pedicure steps will be followed at any good nail salon no matter the type of pedicure you’re having done.

 Your nail technician, whether at Regal Nails, Lovely Nails, or another local nail salon, will care for the health of your nails and your skin while also ensuring that you have a completely relaxing experience.
 Get ready for your next professional pedicure by learning the step-by-step process that your nail technician will most likely follow.